igrichard/group7repo/readme.txt

 This is just to test my project
 I want to be a guru
 Testing if a new job will be bilt in jenkins
+Testing if a new job will be bilt in jenkins